 Basically, we think the above draft objectives summarized by moderator reflects the majority view.

 In addition, for QoE in NR-DC, the bullet “Specify the QoE measurement continuity in mobility scenarios in NR-DC” need to be removed.
 It is because QoE measurement is enforced in UE application layer and agnostic to NR-DC configuration in RAN side.
-In general,when UE move from MN node to target MN, the QoE measurement will continue if the area scope of the measurement is still valid.
+In general,when UE moves from MN node to target MN, the QoE measurement will continue if the area scope of the measurement is still valid.

 Proposal 1: To remove “Specify the QoE measurement continuity in mobility scenarios in NR-DC” from the Objectives.